 - To access your router’s settings, you might have to open an internet browser and enter your router’s IP address in the address bar like this:

 Steps will vary depending on the device.
-Many Internet Service Providers (ISPs) and manufacturers provide instructions on how to do this.
+Many Internet Service Providers (ISP) and manufacturers provide instructions on how to do this.
 To learn how to turn on bridge mode, check your ISP's support website.

 This is because the Nest Wifi router or primary Wifi point needs to control settings and communication within your Wi-Fi network.
 If it’s in bridge mode, in addition to losing mesh capability, you’ll also lose some of Google Nest Wifi or Google Wifi’s functionality: